SabrinaRoses/Data_Science/To_Pratice/Game_Stop vs Tesla/README.md

 Individual investors using the forum on the Reddit online community named WallStreetBets, started buying into shares of GameStop, a video and computer-game retailer losing money.
 The influx of demand caused GameStop shares to soar.
 All this produced billions of dollars in losses for hedge funds who had sold the stock short. [ 1] GameStop's share price should fall eventually, so the Hedge funds should hold on to the short positions.
 As a data scientist working for a hedge fund, you will extract the profit data for Tesla and GameStop and build a dashboard to compare the price of the stock vs the profit for the hedge fund.

+## Define a Function that Makes a Graph:
+- Question 1: Use yfinance to Extract Stock Data.
+- Question 2: Use Webscraping to Extract Tesla Revenue Data.
+- Question 3: Use yfinance to Extract Stock Data.
+- Question 4: Use Webscraping to Extract GME Revenue Data.
+- Question 5: Plot Tesla Stock Graph.
+- Question 6: Plot GameStop Stock Graph.